fsoft72/restest/README.md

 It contains an array of tests structured in this way:

 - `title` (optional) a title of the running test
-- `field` is the name of the field to run the test against
+- `field` is the name of the field to run the test against.
+Field can be one of the following:
+    - an attribute name of the returned object (eg. `email`)
+	- if the field is a list of values (eg, `tags: [ 'hello', 'world' ]`) you can instruct to check against a specific value using the `[]` square notation.
+For example: `tags[0]` will be `hello` and `tags[1]` will be `world`.
+	Square notations also work when the returned object is just an array.
+In this case, omit the field name (since there isn't any) and just go for `[0]` or `[1]` and so on.
+	- the field name can use dotted notation to access an inner field.
+There is no limit to the nested field notation.
+Examples: `user.email` or `user.address.location.lat`

 - `value` is the expected value
 - `mode` is how to test the `field` value against the provided `value`.
 You can use one of those conditions (if omitted, default is `EQUALS`):
 	- `EQUALS` or `=` or `==`:  the `value` must be exactly the same as the value contained in `field`